 Today’s recipe honors the plump bulbs in the most delicious way.
 Here red onions are oven-roasted with balsamic vinegar and olive oil.
 The roasting process quickly transforms the bulbs into mellow and slightly-sweet morsels, but their essence intensifies even more as the balsamic permeates the onion layers with its own sweetness.

-These lovely “lilies” make a marvelous side vegetable or condiment, but they’re also quite tasty tucked in sandwiches or salads; and they make a super-flavorful topping for this focaccia with balsamic-roasted onions and fresh thyme.
+These lovely “lilies” make a marvelous side vegetable or condiment, but they’re also quite tasty tucked in sandwiches or salads.

 Balsamic-roasted red onions